-The paved path weaves through Morrison, Lakewood, Sheridan and Denver, crossing through neighborhoods and past parks and golf courses.
-You can pick up the Platte River Trail from the Bear Creek Bike Trail.
+The paved path weaves through Morrison, Lakewood, Sheridan, and Denver, crossing through neighborhoods and past parks and golf courses.
+You can even extend your ride by hitting the Platte River Trail that joins up along the way.
 Turn this bike ride into a day trip by visiting the Colorado Music Hall of Fame inside Red Rocks and grabbing a rooftop beer and lunch at the Ship Rock Grille.

-The Denver Cruiser Ride is fun to watch.
-But, it’s even more fun to join in on.
-This group bike ride tradition got going in 2005 with just a few friends and has been picking up momentum ever since.
-The monthly, Wednesday night rides happen from mid-May to mid-September, and each night has a theme.
-As an example, the 2017 themes ran the gamut, and included “Ski Bums and Bunnies,” “Rock Stars and Party Animals,” “Mad Max,” “Green,” “Dress Night,” and “Bubble Wrap, Duct Tape and Cardboard.”
+The Denver Cruiser Ride is fun to watch and even more fun to participate in.
+This group bike ride tradition started between a few friends in 2005 and has been picking up momentum since.
+The monthly, weeknight rides happen from mid-May to mid-September and each one has a different theme (such as "bubble wrap, duct tape, and cardboard").

-This is Denver’s version of New York’s Central Park, as it’s a local favorite for fitness and expansive green space.
-At 165 acres, it’s also one of the largest parks in Denver.
-If you’re arriving to the park on a bike, you can access the park from the Platte River trail from the south.
+This is Denver’s version of New York City’s Central Park.
+At 165 acres, Washington Park is also one of the largest parks in Denver.
+If you’re arriving to the park on a bike, you can access it from the Platte River trail from the south.

 After you've worked up a sweat, you can go shopping in the nearby Wash Park neighborhood.
-South Gaylord Street is six blocks east of Wash Park in between Mississippi and Tennessee Avenues, and is lined with boutiques, coffee shops and art galleries.
+South Gaylord Street is six blocks east of Washington Park in between Mississippi and Tennessee Avenues, and is lined with boutiques, coffee shops, and art galleries.
 Pop into Devil's Food for tasty, homemade pastries.

 Cherry Creek Bike Path